 Exceptions That May Extend Filing Deadlines

-Some exceptions apply.
-For example, if the injured person was under 18, the deadline begins once they reach adulthood.
-Claims against government entities may require formal notice within a shorter period, sometimes within months of the crash.
+Certain exclusions apply.
+For example, if the wounded individual was under 18, the deadline starts when they attain maturity.
+Claims against government agencies may need official notice within a shorter time frame, often within months of the crash.

 Why Earlier Action Strengthens Your Case

-Acting quickly allows your attorney to preserve evidence before it disappears.
-Skid marks fade, vehicles get repaired, and witnesses’ memories fade.
-Prompt action improves the chances of building a strong claim.
+Acting immediately permits your attorney to preserve evidence before it is lost.
+Skid marks disappear, cars are fixed, and witnesses' memories fade.
+Prompt action increases the odds of establishing a good claim.

 Can You Sue Multiple Parties After a Pileup?